 Tooth infections and gum disease are chronic infections that can spread bacteria or trigger chronic inflammation.
 You may feel the impact of oral health on your:

 Gum disease can increase the risk of early onset dementia.
 And bacteria from the mouth can actually attack the brain, especially in children.

-Oral bacteria travel to the heart and contribute to clogging of the heart’s chambers and the blood vessels supplying it.
-They can aso cause a heart infection that leads to heart failure.
+Oral bacteria travel to the heart and contribute to the clogging of the heart’s chambers and the blood vessels supplying it.
+They can also cause a heart infection that leads to heart failure.

 In addition to impacts on the heart that damage the lungs, gum disease can increase your risk of pneumonia.

 Chronic infection in gum disease can contribute to your risk of autoimmune disorders.